logandehning/Docker-Splunk/README.md

 E5-2676

 #### Question 203
-Question: Bud accidentally makes an S3 bucket publicly accessible.
+Bud accidentally makes an S3 bucket publicly accessible.
 What is the event ID of the API call that enabled public access?

 Process: